-- VI.E.3.a) Programs must design clinical assignments to optimize transitions in patient care, including their safety, frequency, and structure.
-(Core) - VI.E.3.b)
+VI.E.3.a) Programs must design clinical assignments to optimize transitions in patient care, including their safety, frequency, and structure.

-Programs, in partnership with their Sponsoring Institutions, must ensure and monitor effective, structured hand-over processes to facilitate both continuity of care and patient safety.
 (Core)

-- VI.E.3.c) Programs must ensure that residents are competent in communicating with team members in the hand-over process. - VI.E.3.d) Programs and clinical sites must maintain and communicate schedules of attending physicians and residents currently responsible for care.
+VI.E.3.b)

+Programs, in partnership with their Sponsoring Institutions, must ensure and monitor effective, structured hand-off processes to facilitate both continuity of care and patient safety.
 (Core)

+VI.E.3.c) Programs must ensure that residents are competent in communicating with team members in the hand-off process.